back to all entries

 It’s important to know the symptoms that indicate you might have fibroids, as many women are unaware that these signs may mean something is wrong.

-Is There A Connection Between Diabetes and Fibroids?
+Is There a Connection Between Diabetes and Fibroids?

 If you are living with or are at risk for diabetes, it is vital to pay attention to your body and note when something is amiss.
 Inform your doctor if you experience new or troubling symptoms.
-Make sure you note the slightest change so that you can give a detailed report to your healthcare provider.

 Does Diabetes Impact Reproduction?

 There have been several studies exploring the connection between diabetes and reproduction.
 Diabetes can delay menstruation and affect fertility as well as pregnancy viability.
-Women with type 1 diabetes often have amenorrhea or a lack of menstruation.
-Fortunately, advances in insulin therapy have made these conditions more manageable.2

-Steps You Can Take To Improve Your Period Health
+Steps You Can Take to Improve Your Period Health

 Take our one-minute symptom checker to learn if you are suffering from fibroids here.